Generating invariant sites VCFs

 Notes on the options selected above:

-• ERC GVCF sets the mode for emitting reference confidence scores.
-GVCF format specifies condensed non-variant blocks.
+• -ERC GVCF sets the mode for emitting reference confidence scores.
+GVCF format specifies condensed non-variant blocks. -ERC BP_RESOLUTION is also accepted by downstream tools and emits one record per reference position, at the cost of much larger intermediate files.

 Important: In GATK v4.x, we have found that you must specify an interval (-L) when running GenotypeGVCFs.
 Without a designated interval, it appears to encounter missing reference confidence blocks, causing it to fail.
 This is true even when the problematic blocks are outside of the GenomicsDB interval being passed to it.
 We recommend always specifying an interval (-L) to avoid such issues.